pilouDavid/CityLearn-Trading/README.md

 * ✅ Derive new Reward function to make decisions sensible to power trade earnings
 * ✅ Set Prioritizing rules to choose between electrical storage action and trade action
 * ✅ Train RL model (SAC & Q-Learning) on new trade actions and observe improvements
-* ❌ Allow Building class to trade between each other
 * ❌ Transform Environment in order to share information about Buildings will to buy/sell power between each other
 * ❌ Build Price Agreement rules to exchange power between 2 (or more) Buildings
 * ❌ Train RL model with building able to trade between each other